barbozadev/OpenJDK11.0.8_7-with-OpenJFX11.0.8_2-BUNDLE/README.md

 >THE SIMPLEST AND FASTEST WAY:

+>In my case on Windows 10, for macOSX an Linux you have to see the documentation: https://openjdk.java.net/groups/build/doc/building.html

 >Open Cygwin en cd to the directory of the project, example: Note that have to be forward slash because is in Cygwin that is a UNIX like bash: cd C:/HERE